Table of Contents

 Medium frets

-These frets are a good middle ground, offering ease of playing for both chording and single-note playing.
+These frets are a good middle ground, offering easy playing for both chording and single-note playing.

 T106 tremolo bridge